XerxesViper/ThreatHarvester/README.md

     python -m src.feed_handler
     ```
     *   Schedule this script to run periodically (e.g., daily) to keep the database updated.
+    * * Else If you would like to download the database that has already been created - It can be downloaded using ....

 ## Usage